-- Is he spitting up more than usual?
+Is my baby spitting up more than usual?

-- Is he having dramatically more or fewer bowel movements than before?
+Is my baby having dramatically more or fewer bowel movements than before?

-- Are his stools unusually hard, or do they contain blood?
+Are my baby's stools unusually hard, or do they contain blood related to hard stools?

-- Does he strain for more than 10 minutes without success?
+Does my baby strain for more than 10 minutes without success?

 These signs can all suggest actual constipation.